Japsterr/DisplayDeck/PROJECT_PLAN.md

 # DisplayDeck Project Plan

-> Status update — 2025-10-16
+> Status update — 2025-12-28
 >
 > The server is Delphi WebBroker + Indy (Linux) with FireDAC + PostgreSQL and MinIO for media.
-> Swagger UI serves the OpenAPI v3 spec from `docs/openapi.yaml`.
+> The web dashboard (Next.js) is live and provides campaign management, media uploads, and display assignments.
 >
 > Key implemented endpoints include:
 > - Auth: /auth/login, /auth/register